Skip to main content

 }

-payload, jobId, imageTagName, timeLimitSeconds, backoffLimit, resources and node are all optional fields and any of them can be omitted in the request.
+payload, jobId, image, imageTagName, timeLimitSeconds, backoffLimit, failurePolicy, resources, runtime, variables, command, args are optional fields and any of them can be omitted in the request.

 Create a batch of jobs